Victor-Félix Bernadou

-Victor-Félix Bernadou (25 June 1816 – 15 November 1891) was a French cardinal, since 1867 Archbishop of Sens.
+Victor-Félix Bernadou (25 June 1816 – 15 November 1891) was a French cardinal and Archbishop of Sens.

 Biography

 Born in Castres, he was ordained to the priesthood on 19 December 1840.
 By 7 April 1862 he was appointed bishop of Gap, received his episcopal consecration on 29 June 1862 from Archbishop Jean-Joseph-Marie-Eugène de Jerphanion, with bishops Louis-Antoine Pavy and Jean-Jacques Bardou serving as co-consecrators.
-He was promoted to metropolitan see of Sens on 12 July 1867, which he remained until death.
+He was promoted to metropolitan see of Sens on 12 July 1867, where he remained until his death.
 He took part in First Vatican Council.
 On 7 July 1886 Pope Leo XIII created him Cardinal Priest.